sku899/QA_Project1/readme.md

 > ![folder structure](images/folder_structure.png)

 # 8.Route function #
-## 8-1. login##
+## 8-1. login ##
-> Login and Create New Account are the main function of this page.
+> Login and Create New Account are the main functions of this page.
-> #### What it does ####
+#### What it does ####
 >
 - Validate if email address format is correct
-- Validate if user is a returned or new user
+- Validate if user is a registered or new user
-- Redirect return users to actions page with successful login
+- Redirect registered users to actions page with successful login
-- Redirect users to signup page and auto fill email field if the email is in correct format
+- Redirect new users to signup page and auto fill email field if the email is in correct format
 #### What it cannot do ####
 >
 - If a returned user input his/her email address and click Create New Account, the user will be redirected to signup page.
 But the user won’t be able to create a new account using an existing email.
 - No changing passwords function if user forget their passwords.

 ## 8-2.
-Actions##
+Actions ##
 > This page has three buttons.
 Each button will redirect users to different pages.
-> #### What it does ####
+#### What it does ####
 >
 - Update Your Account
 - Manage Your Appointments
 - Log out
-- This page also displays all the appointment booked by a user if any.
+This page also displays all the appointment booked by a user if any.
 #### What it cannot do ####
 >
 - NA
 ## 8-3.
 Booking##
-> This page allows users to management their appointments by view the appointments, create a new appoint, delete and update an existing appointment.
+> This page allows users to manage their appointments by viewing the appointments, creating a new appoint, deleting and updating an existing appointment.
-> #### What it does ####
+#### What it does ####
 >
-- Create an Appointment: To create a new appointment, users select the country here they travel to, then click Retrieve Vaccine to populate the vaccine drop-down list with vaccine associated to the selected country.
-Then select the vaccine.
-Then select the date.
+- Create an Appointment: A new appointment can be created by the following steps: 1.Users select the country where they travel to.
+2.Click Retrieve Vaccine button to populate the vaccine drop-down list with vaccine associated to the selected country.
+3. Select the vaccine.
+4. Select the date.
 The selected date must be a working day (Monday to Friday) and later than today.
-Then select time slot.
-If any of them is incorrectly selected.
-There will be an error message to remind users to reselect.
+5. Select the time slot.
+If any of selections is incorrect, there will be an error message to ask users to reselect.
 - Delete a selected Appointment
-- Update selected Appointment which redirect users to another web page.
+- Update a selected Appointment which will redirect users to another web page.
 - When delete or update an existing appointment, if no appointment is selected, an error message will show.
 - An appointment list will be updated to reflect users' actions.

 #### What it cannot do ####
 >
 - Ideally, the appointments should be seen in different status, such as expired, executed and to be fulfilled.
-But at this moment all the appointments will be treated as same in respect of database point of view.
+But at this moment all the appointments will be treated as same.
-- Further, the users should be able to click the appointment they want to see or change by clicking the appointment directly.
+- Further, the users should be able to click the appointment they want to view or change by clicking the appointment directly.
 But at this moment, there are some undergone process to follow.
-In addition, when the country is selected, the vaccine drop-down menu should automatically populate.
+- In addition, when the country is selected, the vaccine drop-down menu should automatically populate.
 Now it requires to retrieve vaccine button to trigger the change.

 ## 8-4.
 Updatebooking  ##
 > This is similar to the process to Create an Appointment in Booking.
-The difference is the country, vaccine, date and time slot is set based on the previous booked record.
+The difference is the country, vaccine, date and time slot is based on the selected booked record.
-> #### What it does ####
+#### What it does ####
-> Users can change what they to change and click
+> Users can change what they would like to change by clicking the buttons
 - Update this Appointment: to update the appointment
 - Cancel, if they change their minds.
 - Both buttons will redirect them back to booking page.
 A message in booking page will also show how the appointment has been updated.